lean-delivery/ansible-role-mysql/README.md

   - `state`  (defaults to `present`)

 The formats of these are the same as in the `mysql_user` module.

-    mysql_packages:
-      - mysql
-      - mysql-server
-    mysql_daemon: mysqld    # (mysqld/mariadb)
-    mysql_version: 5.7      # (for mysql = 5.5/5.6/5.7; for mariadb = last (10.1) )

-(OS-specific, RedHat/CentOS defaults listed here) Packages to be installed.
-In some situations, you may need to add additional packages, like `mysql-devel`.

     mysql_port: "3306"
     mysql_bind_address: '0.0.0.0'